eliel-monfort/EMcybertrack-Site/content/experience/knowledge/network-security/fundamentals.md

 ---
 title: "Network Security Fundamentals"
+type: knowledge
 description: "Basic concepts and principles of network security"
-date: 2025-01-10
-weight: 1
 ---

 # Network Security Fundamentals

-## Introduction

-Network security is the foundation of cybersecurity, focusing on protecting the integrity, confidentiality, and availability of data as it travels across or is stored on networks.
+Understanding the basic principles of network security is crucial for building a strong foundation in cybersecurity.

-## Key Concepts
+## Core Principles

 ### Confidentiality

-- Data encryption
-- Access controls
-- Authentication mechanisms
+Ensuring that sensitive information is accessible only to authorized users.

 ### Integrity

-- Data validation
-- Checksums and hashing
-- Digital signatures
+Maintaining the accuracy and completeness of data during transmission and storage.

 ### Availability

+Ensuring that network resources and services remain accessible to authorized users when needed.

+## Defense Strategies

+- Implement strong authentication mechanisms
+- Use encryption for data in transit
-- Redundancy systems
+- Deploy intrusion detection systems
-- Load balancing
-- DDoS protection

-## Common Network Threats

-### 1. Man-in-the-Middle Attacks

-Description and prevention methods...

-### 2. DDoS Attacks

-Types and mitigation strategies...

-## Best Practices

-- Regular security assessments
+- Regular security monitoring and logging
-- Network segmentation
+- Network segmentation and access controls

-- Monitoring and logging
-- Employee training
+## Next Steps

+Continue with more advanced network security topics to deepen your understanding of protection mechanisms and threat mitigation strategies.